CTC - GDPR questionnaire

 Decentrally managed systems

-Does someone other than the investigator and his/her study team have access to the personal data (other than monitoring/audit/inspection)?
+I confirm that no other than the investigator and his/her study team have access to directly identifiable personal data (other than in case of monitoring/audit/inspection)?

 Pseudonymizing data